fossabot/hoe-manns/chapter1.md

     develpath: /home/sascha/RubymineProjects
 ```

-The docpath is optional if you like to use the update_manuals task.
-It expects to have a directory "manual/output" (created from the hoe-manualgen plugin).The develpath is the path to your development projects.
-It will used by the copy_wiki task.
+The docpath is optional if you like to use the update\_manuals task.
+It expects to have a directory "manual\/output" \(created from the hoe-manualgen plugin\).The develpath is the path to your development projects.
+It will used by the copy\_wiki task.

 ---